silzai/ObsidianNotes/Notes/RandomStudyNotes/OS/Lecture/Lecture-2.md

 		- so will just add 200 to 17, and will allocate physical address
 - Disadvantage:
 	- internal fragmentation will be worse if last frame is not completely full, so worst case will be: $allocated\ memory - 1$
+- Address Translation scheme:
+	- CPU generates logical address with 2 parts: `<page number, page offset>`
+	- if logical address is m bits, then if n bits are the offset, then m-n is the page number where this address exists
+	-
 ## Segmentation:
+- another way to generate logical addreses
+- in paging we divided program into fixed sized blocks, in segmentation same is done but blocks are of different sizes called segments
+- we don't have frames and pages, only segments
+- there is no internal fragmentation
+- consists of: `<segment number, offset>`
+- segment tables:
+	- shows num of entries
+	- entries are equal to num of instrucitons process has
+	- each entry has base and limit
+	- STLR stores the number of segments this process consists of.
+		- segment number `s` is illegal if `s < STLR`
+		- offset should be less than the limit
+	- tip: to get the size of the whole process from segment table, can add all the limits
 -